 The Hub is a Café, functional shop, meeting place and venue designed to meet the needs of a small rural community, as well as guests to the village.
 We are open every day with some late evenings through the summer for pizza nights and pop-up kitchens!

-We are a unique celebration of everything local.
-The products, the people and the place.
-Bringing these things together in one place, we aim to offer a great range of products show casting local Food & Drink, as well as arts, crafts, activities, experiences and even camping equipment that can’t be found anywhere else.
+We are a unique celebration of everything local – the products, the people and the place.
+Bringing these things together in one place, we aim to offer a great range of products showcasing local Food & Drink, as well as arts, crafts, activities, experiences and even camping equipment that can’t be found anywhere else.
 Everything you find here (with the exception of maybe Paracetamol and Nappies) has a story to tell.

 In bringing all these people together and building network that works in a collaborative way we aim to support and promote other small businesses like our own, as well as supporting community projects and offering rural employment.